batubyte/Reflex-Trainer/README.md

-# Reflex-Trainer
-Python GUI Instant Awareness &amp; Reflex Trainer
+# Instant Awareness & Reflex Trainer
 When you see "Attack!" in the box, click Parry immediately.

 ## Ranking